Note on shifted primes with large prime factors: Introduction

 where the constant implied by the $O$-symbol depends at most on $g$. \end{proposition}

 For the proof of (\ref{eq-1-7}), one used Proposition \ref{pro2} in the particular case $g=2$.
 Hence, the constant factor $8$ in (\ref{eq-1-7}) comes from the identity $ 2^gg!=8. $

-In this article, we shall give a further improvement of (\ref{eq-1-7}) with two new ingredients: the first is the employment of Rosser-Iwaniec linear sieve to the prime variable sequence, instead of integer variable polynomial combining with the two dimensional sieve (i.e. Proposition 1.2 above); the second one is that when dealing with the error term coming from linear sieve, we apply a theorem of Bombieri-Friedlander-Iwaniec type with level of distribution $x^{4/7-\varepsilon}$ instead of the classical level $x^{1/2-\varepsilon}$.
+In this article, we shall give a further improvement of (\ref{eq-1-7}) with two new ingredients: the first is the employment of linear sieve to the prime variable sequence, instead of integer variable polynomial combining with the two dimensional sieve; the second one is that when dealing with the error term coming from linear sieve, we apply a theorem of Bombieri-Friedlander-Iwaniec type with level of distribution $x^{4/7-\varepsilon}$ instead of the classical level $x^{1/2-\varepsilon}$.

 Our main result is stated as follows.

 \begin{theorem} For any $e^{-\frac{2}{7}}< c<1$ we have

 \end{theorem}